kokitsuyuzaki/TensorLyCV/README_AppleSilicon.md

 In our environment, `Singularity` did not work properly for M1/M2 Mac (2022/1/6).

-Therefore, the required tools for `TensorLyCV` are not available via Docker container image file on M1/M2 Mac for now.
+Therefore, the required tools for `TensorLyCV` are not available via the Docker container image file on M1/M2 Mac for now.

 Instead, all required tools must be installed manually.

-Here are the steps we followed on a M1 Mac.
+Here are the steps we followed on an M1 Mac.

 Note that this README is not exhaustive enough to solve all possible problems.

 ## Installation of all pre-requisites

-First, we downloaded a shell script to install Mambaforge providing the minimum installer of `mamba` from Miniforge web site.
+First, we downloaded a shell script to install Mambaforge providing the minimum installer of `mamba` from the Miniforge website.
 [https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-MacOSX-arm64.sh](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-MacOSX-arm64.sh)

 Then we performed the shell script as follows: